StackStorm/st2docs/docs/source/reference/ha.rst

 .. figure :: /_static/images/st2-deployment-big-picture.png
     :align: center

 Components
 ----------

 st2api
 ~~~~~~
 This process host the REST API endpoints that serve requests from  WebUI, CLI and ChatOps.
 It maintains
 connections to MongoDB to store and retrieve information.
-It also connectsto RabbitMq to push various
+It also connects to RabbitMQ to push various
-kind of message onto the message bus.
+kind of messages onto the message bus.
 It is a gunicorn managed process which by default listens on
 port ``9101`` and is front-ended by Nginx acting as a reverse proxy.

 n st2api processes can be behind a loadbalancer in an active-active configuration.
 Each of these